Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Main results

-\end{assumption} The following theorem is our first main result. \begin{theorem} Suppose Assumptions~\ref{ass:iid}, \ref{ass:weakconv} and \ref{ass:gradintegral} hold, that $0<\alpha<1$ and that the BPS process $\{\ZZZ_n(t):t\geq 0\}$ is initialized at stationarity, i.e., $\ZZZ_n(0)\sim \pi_n$.
+\end{assumption} Let $\{Z_t: t \geq 0\}$ be the RHMC process with potential $W$ and write $\mathcal{A}$ for its generator given in \eqref{eq:RHMC_generator}.
+The following theorem is our first main result. \begin{theorem} Suppose Assumptions~\ref{ass:potential} and \ref{ass:marginal} hold, $0<\alpha<1$, $\lref>0$ and that the BPS process $\{\ZZZ_n(t):t\geq 0\}$ is initialized at stationarity, i.e., $\ZZZ_n(0)\sim \pi_n$.
 Then the process $\{Z_n^{(1)}(t):t\geq 0\}$ corresponding to the first location and velocity components of the BPS process converges weakly to the RHMC process $\{Z_t:t\geq 0\}$ as $n\to\infty$. \end{theorem}

+We would like to stress that there is no time-rescaling in the above result, and that the sequence of targets is not assumed to factorise into independent components, or to converge towards an infinite dimensional measure as the dimension $n\to \infty$. \begin{remark} Notice that Assumption~\ref{ass:potential} allows for the standard scenario where the target factorises in $n$ i.i.d.\ copies which corresponds to $U_n(\bm{x}) = \sum_{i=1}^n U(x_i)$, for an $m$-strongly convex potential $U\in C^2(\mathbb{R})$ with $U''\leq M$.
+Indeed in this case the Hessian matrix is diagonal and given by $\left(\nabla^2 U_n(\bm{x})\right)_{i,j} = U''(x_i) \delta_{i,j} \geq 0$.
+This was the scenario considered in an earlier version of the present paper.
+In fact in this i.i.d.\ scenario the convexity assumption can be removed and the upper bound on $U''$ can be replaced by an upper bound on $U^{(k)}$ for any $k$, at the expense of additional technical complexity. \end{remark}